reconf/reconf-jvm/README.md

 <a name="updating-a-configurationrepository-through-code"/>
 ### Updating a ConfigurationRepository through code

-There's a way to force an update operation of every `@ConfigurationItem` of a `@ConfigurationRepository`, regardless the update frequency parameters (interval and timeUnit).
+There's a way to force an update operation of every `@ConfigurationItem` of a `@ConfigurationRepository`, regardless the update frequency parameters (rate and timeUnit).
 To enable it, add a **void** method to the interface and annotate it with `@UpdateConfigurationRepository`.
 When called, the method will block until all update operations have returned.
 In case everything goes ok, the local cache is updated; otherwise a runtime `UpdateConfigurationRepositoryException` is thrown to notify the application that a problem has occurred.

 ```java
 package examples;